Erkki Aadli

-Erkki Aadli (born 26 March 1974) is an Estonian orienteer.
+Erkki Aadli (born 26 March 1974) is an Estonian orienteer who won eight gold medals, nine silver medals, and eight bronze medals at the Estonian Orienteering Championship for Foot orienteering from 1996 to 2014.

 Education

 Aadli graduated from Saue Gymnasium in 1992.
 He graduated from the Tallinn University of Technology in 1997 with a degree in construction.

 Work

 Aadli works as a project manager for the constructor company Parmeron AS.

 Sports career

 From 1996 to 2014 Aadli won eight gold medals, nine silver medals, and eight bronze medals at the Estonian Orienteering Championship for Foot orienteering.